Red-Portal/project-template/README.md

 ## Introduction<a id="sec-1-1" name="sec-1-1"></a>

 This is a project template for C++.
-Making files, folders, CMakeLists.txt and all the boring stuff all done and ready to go.
+Making files, folders, CMakeLists.txt and all the boring stuff: done and ready to go.

 ## How to use<a id="sec-1-2" name="sec-1-2"></a>

 1.  forking -
     fork this project and use it.
 If you are really lazy.
+    The project will appear as forked

 2.  cloning -
-    if you do not want this project to appear as forked, clone this project and use it as you wish.
+    Clone this project and use it as you wish.
+    The project will appear as cloned.

+3.  download -
+    Download and unzip the project.

 ## How to contribute<a id="sec-1-3" name="sec-1-3"></a>